zacharied/anki-content-injector/config.md

 * `startEnabled`: (Boolean, default: `true`).
 Whether to enable the plugin on Anki startup.
 Note that the plugin can always be turned on and off via its toggle in the Tools menu.
-* `cssFiles`: (Array (String), default: `[ "_global.css" ]`).
-Names of the
+* `injectFiles`: (Array (String), default: `[ "_global.css", "_global.html",
-  files to inject.
+  "global.js" ]`).
+Names of the files to inject.
 These files must be inside the `collection.media` directory.
+If one of the files is not found, it is silently ignored.
-* `loadAtHead`: (Boolean, default: `false`) Injects the CSS before the question/answer HTML instead of after.
-I don't know if this will actually affect anything, but if you run into issues try changing this; let me know if it does anything.
+* `injectAtTail`: (Boolean, default: `false`) Inject the files at the end of the card instead of at the beginning.
+This won't have any effect if you're just using this for CSS, but for HTML and JS files it will obviously change where the content is placed or when the script is run, respectively.